Manuel Rafael Mota Geronimo

 Manny Mota did one thing very well for parts of twenty seasons in the National League: hit singles.
 From 1966 to 1973, he batted over .300 in seven of eight seasons for the Pittsburgh Pirates, Montreal Expos and Los Angeles Dodgers, usually as a platoon outfielder, facing left-handed pitchers.
 The native of the Dominican Republic finished his career with a .304 lifetime batting average.

 Beginning in 1974, the right-handed Mota became primarily a pinch hitter, beloved by Dodger fans for his ability to knock in runs with line drive singles in the late innings.
 Longtime Dodger announcer Vin Scully once said that Mota could wake up on Christmas morning and hit a line drive to center.
 Jim Murray, Los Angeles sportswriter, once wrote that you could wake Manny up at 2 AM, hand him a toothpick, throw an aspirin tablet toward him, and he would hit it for a line drive single to right.

-On September 29, 1979 at Dodger Stadium, Dodger manager Tommy Lasorda called on the 41-year-old Mota to bat for pitcher Jerry Reuss in the eighth.
-Mota singled off the Astros' Joe Sambito for his 146th career pinch hit, breaking the record set by Smoky Burgess.
+On September 29, 1979 at Dodger Stadium, Dodger manager Tommy Lasorda called on the 41-year-old Mota to bat for pitcher Jerry Reuss in the 8th.
+Mota singled off the Houston Astros' Joe Sambito for his 146th career pinch hit, breaking the record set by Smoky Burgess.
 The record was later broken by Dodger Lenny Harris on October 6, 2001.
-The Dodgers thought enough of the geriatric Mota's pinch hitting prowess to activate him at the end of both the 1980 and 1982 seasons to use in that capacity.
+The Dodgers thought enough of the geriatric Mota's pinch-hitting prowess to activate him at the end of both the 1980 and 1982 seasons to use in that capacity.

 Two of Manny's sons (Jose Mota and Andy Mota) followed him to the majors while another son (Gary Mota) won an MVP award in the South Atlantic League.
 Yet another son, Tony Mota, had a less successful minor league career.
 A cousin, Jose Baez, also played in the majors.